Fife Hills: Park Hill (339m)

 Ascent: 200m / 650 feet

 This is another approach through the forest, keeping straight on at the first junction, and crossing the felled wet area described above.
-Re-enter the forest on a rough path until you meet with the grassy track where the white ribbons are.
+Re-enter the forest on a rough path until you meet with a track.

 This north east corner can also be reached from the direct route by using a firebreak through the trees starting at NT 08036 96289.